Byron Buxton Player Props: Twins vs. Giants

-Byron Buxton, with a slugging percentage of .361 in his past 10 games -- including one home run -- will be in action for the Minnesota Twins versus the San Francisco Giants, with Alex Cobb on the hill, May 23 at 7:40 PM ET.
+On Wednesday, Byron Buxton (.278 batting average in his past 10 games, with two doubles, two home runs, six walks and four RBI) and the Minnesota Twins play the San Francisco Giants, whose starting pitcher will be Anthony DeSclafani.
+First pitch is at 1:10 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Giants.
+In his last game, he had two hits (going 2-for-4 with a home run and two RBI) against the Giants.

 Byron Buxton Game Info & Props vs. the Giants